Elendizzie/FDNDLP/README.md

 ## FDNDLP

-  An implementation of Variance-Normalizied Delayed Linear Prediction in time-frequency domain, which is aimed at speech dereverberation, known as weighted prediction error(WPE) method.
+  This program is an implementation of Variance-Normalizied Delayed Linear Prediction in time-frequency domain, which is aimed at speech dereverberation, known as weighted prediction error(WPE) method.

   Reference: